Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 She nodded.
 “You bet!”
 Without any other acknowledgement, she went back to the console and knelt inside.
 I watched her work for a minute then went back to my walkthrough.

-Everything seemed fine so I left the ship.
+Everything seemed to be in order so I left the ship.
 I had been assured that everything would be ready by the morning of 0011, so with a sigh I headed back towards my hotel.
 I could have headed into startown again but I always started getting a bit on edge as we got closer to launch day.
 Once back home, I grabbed a couple of beers and a sleepy-stick from the dispenser.
 I watched a couple of innocuous dramas on the net for a while but eventually chewed on the stick until I was ready for bed.

 Tomorrow it would start for real.
 I would be commanding a starship.